LiaoliaoLiu/CS61A/1. Functions/Lecture 2 Functions.md

     local frame
     name | value
     ```
+2. copy the parent of the function to the local frame: \[parent-\<label>]
-2. bind the function's formal parameters to its arguments in that frame
+3. bind the function's formal parameters to its arguments in that frame.
-3. execute the body of the function in that new envronment
+4. execute the body of the function in that new environment

 > an environment is a sequencce of frames
 >
-> a name evaluates to the value bound to that name in the *earliest frame* of the current environment in which that name is found
+> a name evaluates to the value bound to that name in the *earliest frame* of the current environment in which that name is found.
+The earliest frame is found by its parent, if needed.
 e.g. to look up some name

 E.g., to look up some name in a function: